Minor in Communication Studies

 The focus of the Communication Studies program is on the academic (aesthetic, analytical, critical, historical, theoretical) and interdisciplinary study of communication and media.

 The minor is available to undergraduate students in any major except Communication Studies.
-Other Klein students may declare the major, but all minor requirements must be separate from major requirements, with the exception of MSP 1021.
+Other Klein students may declare the minor, but all minor requirements must be separate from major requirements, with the exception of MSP 1021.

 Students will complete a total of 18 credits in the Communication Studies minor.